openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 Cryptographic algorithm names used in the `credential_signing_alg_values_supported` parameter SHOULD be one of those defined in [@IANA.JOSE.ALGS].

-The following additional Credential Issuer metadata parameters are defined for this Credential format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).
+The following additional Credential Issuer metadata parameters are defined for this Credential Format for use in the `credential_configurations_supported` parameter, in addition to those defined in (#credential-issuer-parameters).

 * `credential_definition`: REQUIRED.
 Object containing the detailed description of the Credential type.
 It consists of the following parameters defined by this specification:
   * `type`: REQUIRED.
 Array designating the types a certain Credential type supports, according to [@VC_DATA], Section 4.3.